syncfusion-content/document-processing-docs/Document-Processing/Word/Word-Library/NET/installation/offline-installer/how-to-install.md

 ## Installing with UI

-The steps below show how to install the Essential Studio Word installer.
+The steps below show how to install the Essential Studio&reg; Word installer.

 1. Open the Syncfusion Word offline installer file from downloaded location by double-clicking it.
 The Installer Wizard automatically opens and extracts the package.